 1. Outdated Electrical Systems

-Older homes often have outdated electrical systems that might not meet modern safety standards.
+Older homes in the Jacksonville area often have outdated electrical systems that might not meet modern safety standards.
 Key concerns include:

-- Outdated Electrical Panels: Fuse boxes or old circuit breaker panels might need upgrading to handle contemporary electrical loads.
-There are also a few “bad brands” that insurance companies will refuse coverage on.
+These issues not only pose safety risks but can also affect home insurance approvals in Florida.
+There are also a few “bad panel brands” that insurance companies will refuse coverage on.
 Visit this link for more on that subject.

 Plumbing in pre-1950 homes can reveal several issues: